slider.img slider.img

 • Acting for a defendant in an admiralty case concerning conflicting bills of lading for cargoes of approximately 506.15 MT of nickel in the form of briquettes, with a nickel content of 99.80% quality as per London Metal Exchange specifications.
 The case is ongoing.

-• Acted for a company incorporated in the British Virgin Islands in an action commenced by another BVI company that is a substantial shareholder of a Canadian corporate entity publicly listed on the Nasdaq Global Select Market and the Toronto Stock Exchange in respect of a financing agreement.
-The company faced allegations of misrepresentation, repudiatory breach/wrongful termination of an agreement, unlawful means conspiracy.
+• Acted for a BVI company in an action commenced by another BVI company that was a substantial shareholder of a Canadian corporate entity publicly listed on the Nasdaq Global Select Market and the Toronto Stock Exchange regarding a financing agreement.
+The company faced allegations of misrepresentation, repudiatory breach / wrongful termination of an agreement, and unlawful means conspiracy.
 The company has since been placed on liquidation.

 CORPORATE PRACTICE

-• Assisting in corporate matters for a Japanese in-house advertising agency for one of the largest automotive manufacturers.
+• Assisted in corporate matters for two of the largest automotive manufacturers globally.

 Appointments